Geniusyingmanji/Geniusyingmanji.github.io/_pages/about.md

 My research interest includes 3D computer vision and LLM, now I'm trying my best to explore.
 Wish me good luck!

 🌟 I’m open to any possible discussions or collaborate opportunities.
-If you’re interested in working with me, don’t hesitate to drop me an email!
+If you are interested in working with me, don’t hesitate to drop me an email!

 🌟 I'm also actively seeking a PhD position starting in fall 2027.
 If you are interested in my research, please feel free to contact!